 Mathmode

-Mathmode is a feature taken from LaTeX which allows for entering commands in ascii which will render out to mathematical formula.
+LaTeX which allows for entering commands in ascii which will render out to mathematical formula.

 This is the markdown source for the above image: